-Since you might be in the learning process still, we've compiled this glossary of the most common categorizations you'll use while reviewing transactions.
-As always, if you have further questions, please reach out to us through the Heard Inbox.
+We've compiled this glossary of the most common categorizations you'll use while reviewing transactions.
+As always, if you have further questions, please reach out to us through Conversations.

 We refer to income as money going into your business bank account.

-Therapy-related income: the revenue a private practice therapist generates from doing one-on-one therapy appointments with clients.
-(Revenue can be received from Stripe, insurance companies, Simple practice, Venmo, Zelle, IVY pay, checks, etc.)
+Therapy Income: income a private practice therapist generates from providing individual, couples, or family therapy.
+(Income can be received from Stripe, insurance companies, Simple Practice, Venmo, Zelle, IVY pay, checks, etc.)

-Other income: income that can come from a various amount of streams.
+Other income: income from various amount of streams.
 Common forms of other income are cash rewards for business bank accounts

-*W-2 salaries and income from other businesses doesn't count and shouldn't go into this business bank account.
+*W-2 salaries and income from other businesses don't count and shouldn't go into this business bank account.

 We refer to expenses as money that's leaving your business banking account and going to an external account to cover purchases.

 Payroll - employee benefits: employee benefits provided to employees in addition to their base salaries and wages.
-An employee benefit package could include life insurance, disability insurance, retirement contributions, etc.
+An employee benefits package could include life insurance, disability insurance, retirement contributions, etc.